sukgautamgit/DPCS-SimultaneousTx-Rx-BLE-Demo/README.md

 A minimal three-node Zephyr reference implementation of Dynamic Primary Channel Scanning (DPCS) for ultra-low-power relaying, showcasing simultaneous RX/TX operation at the intermediate relay node.

+## 💻 Software Requirements

+This project must be built within the Nordic nRF Connect SDK (NCS) environment.

 ## Overview

 This repository provides a minimal three-node Zephyr implementation demonstrating: